 Stuck in a Rut

 Another good reason for departing from the obsolete train-of-thought figure-of-speech can be found in the sobering fact that railroads in the U.S. and Britain are quite literally following in the well-worn tracks of Imperial Rome.
 An article entitled “Caesar’s Ghost” from the Kyoto Journal (reprinted in the Utne Reader 1997), explains that the U.S. standard gauge for railroads, which is the required distance between the rails, is exactly 4’8½”.
 The British expatriates who built our first rail lines adopted this peculiar measurement from British railroads.
 And the reason the British railroads utilized this precise spacing was because they were built by the same people who had built the earlier tramways – using the same instruments employed to insure that the wagon wheels of prior generations were exactly 4’8½” apart.

 There was actually a very good reason why the makers of the wagons placed the wheels at such a distance.
 It was to prevent them from breaking when they rolled along the deep parallel ruts – spaced 4’8 ½” apart – that were carved into Europe’s first long-distance roads by the war chariots of ancient Rome.

-The two big solid rock boosters (SRBs) attached to the sides of the Space Shuttle’s main fuel tank, because they had to be shipped by train, had to conform to the width of the train on which they were transported from the factory to the launch site, and that is approximately the width of two horses’ hindquarters.
+The two big solid rocket boosters (SRBs) attached to the sides of the Space Shuttle’s main fuel tank, because they had to be shipped by train, had to conform to the width of the train on which they were transported from the factory to the launch site – and that is approximately the width of two horses’ hindquarters.
 So, a major Space Shuttle design feature – which was arguably the world’s most advanced transportation system at the time – was determined over two thousand years ago by the width of Roman soldiers’ horses’ asses.